History, PhD

 Committee approval.
 The examining committee consists of at least five members who normally meet three independent criteria:

-• Three of the five members (or a similar proportion of a larger committee) must be full-time Washington University faculty members or, for programs offered by Washington University-affiliated partners, full-time members of a Washington University-affiliated partner institution who are authorized to supervise PhD students and who have appropriate expertise in the proposed field of study.
+- Three of the five members (or a similar proportion of a larger committee) must be full-time Washington University faculty members or, for programs involving Washington University-affiliated partners, full-time members of a Washington University-affiliated partner institution.
+All members must be authorized to supervise PhD students and have appropriate expertise in the proposed field of study.
 One of these three members must be the PhD student's primary thesis advisor, and one may be a member of the emeritus faculty.

-• At least one of the five members must bring expertise from outside of the student's field of study to the committee, as judged by the relevant school's graduate program oversight body.
+- At least one of the five members must bring expertise from outside of the student's field of study to the committee, as judged by the relevant department/program and approved by the Office of Graduate Studies, Arts & Sciences.

 All committees must be approved by the Office of Graduate Studies, Arts & Sciences, or their designee.
 To have their committee approved, students must fill out the Dissertation Defense Committee Form.
 This form must be signed by the department’s director of graduate studies (DGS).
 The DGS or a department staff member will submit it to the Office of Graduate Studies, Arts & Sciences.
 Only after this step has been completed should the defense be scheduled.